Computing

 The long-term planning document provides the following support for teachers to plan their Computing curriculum:

-Each week there will be a discrete ICT lesson during which each class will deliver the input and children will work on their key skills including project work which covers one or more of the learning strands of ICT.
+Each week there will be a discrete Computing lesson during which each class will deliver the input and children will work on their key skills including project work which covers one or more of the learning strands of Computing.
 This can also include a cross-curricular link.
-IPads are also available to book in addition to timetabled laptop time.
+IPads are also available to book, in addition to timetabled laptop time.
 This will ensure that children have extra opportunities to revisit and develop their technical skills using a range of hardware and software.

 Teaching and learning in the classroom should show the following areas throughout all year groups:

-- Children have the opportunity to be creative using ICT for a variety of purposes.
+• Children have the opportunity to be creative using Computing for a variety of purposes.

 Impact

 Computing is also monitored by the subject leader throughout the year in the form of outcome monitoring, looking at outcomes and pupil interviews to discuss their learning and understanding and establish the impact of the teaching taking place.
-An evidence drop area is available on the T: drive of the school network where all year groups can share evidence of their ICT coverage.
+Online storage is used for staff and pupil work.
+This is audited by the subject leader..

 EYFS and Nursery pupils' progress and attainment is tracked using Tapestry, telling us whether each individual child is below expected, at expected or above expected attainment for their age.